How to Set Teacher Appraisal Objectives

 - Is this a new or complex task for the employee?

-- this goal of high, moderate or easy difficulty?
+- Is this goal of high, moderate or easy difficulty?
 Difficulty is measured as the probability of success.
-Research shows that the sweet spot appears to be a moderately hard goal.

 - Is this goal at the limits of the individual’s ability?
 (This should maximise both effort and performance according to Locke & Latham.)